catspeed-cc/sd-webui-forge-docker/README.md

 Install Docker:
 - `sudo apt install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin`
 - Test the installation worked with `docker compose version` you should get something like `Docker Compose version v2.24.5`
-- If trouble submit a [catspeedcc issue ticket](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)
+- If trouble submit a [catspeed-cc issue ticket](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)

 Models can be put in `sd-webui-forge-docker/models/` directory, organized by type - they will be mounted to the container

 Outputs are stored in `sd-webui-forge-docker/outputs/txt2img-images/` directory, organized by date

 Due to the nature of Docker, an image running at shutdown _should_ start up again on boot.
-If this does not happen, submit a [catspeedcc issue ticket](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)
+If this does not happen, submit a [catspeed-cc issue ticket](https://github.com/catspeed-cc/sd-webui-forge-docker/issues)

 There are a few main files:
 ```